โž•Pre-Algebra

 Why This Matters

-Here's the key insight: probability isn't just about plugging numbers into formulas.
-You need to recognize what type of problem you're facing before you can solve it.
+The most important thing to understand up front: you need to recognize what type of problem you're facing before you can solve it.
 Are the events independent or dependent?
 Mutually exclusive or overlapping?
-The concepts below are organized by how they connect to each other, not just what they are.
-Don't just memorize definitions—know when and why each concept applies.
+The concepts below are organized by how they connect to each other.
+Don't just memorize definitions.
+Know when and why each concept applies.

 The Foundation: What Probability Actually Measures